Gandi/hubot-phabs/README.md

         newly created task.
         NOTE: this call will record this Task id associated to you for 5 minutes

+    .phab paste <new paste title>
+        creates a new paste and provide the link to edit it

     .phab Txxx
     .phab
         gives the status, priority and owner of the task xxx